tkchanat/webgl-volumetric-cloud/README.md

 # WebGL Volumetric Cloud :cloud:
 This is an individual project for fulfilling the course requirement of COMP5411 Advance Computer Graphics (2019 Fall).
 This work only aims to replicate the result in [Real-time rendering of volumetric clouds](https://pdfs.semanticscholar.org/89e9/153a091889c584df034a953a0eff4de45ee9.pdf).

+## :warning: Whomever wish to use this project, be aware this is not a perfect replica of the original work.
+It may contain some dirty hacks.

 ## Screenshot
 ![screenshot](screenshots/2019_12_8.png)